agraef/apcmini/koala-sampler.md

 ### Connecting Pd and Koala

 The patch outputs all MIDI data destined for Koala on Pd's *second* MIDI output, so you'll have to connect that port to Koala's MIDI input.
-There are different ways to go about this, depending on whether you're using the Android/iOS app of Koala or whether you're running Koala on the same device as Pd, or on the same local network.
+There are different ways to go about this, depending on whether you're using the Android/iOS or the Linux/Mac/Windows version of Koala, and whether you're running Koala on the same device as Pd or on the same local network.

-- To connect to the app on your *smartphone or tablet*, you need to set up some kind of MIDI connection between computer and smartphone, e.g., via USB or Bluetooth (using [MIDI BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy)).
+- To connect to the app on your *smartphone or tablet*, you need to set up some kind of MIDI connection between the computer on which you run Pd and the smartphone, e.g., via USB or Bluetooth (using [MIDI BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy)).
 The latter option is probably the quickest way if both your computer and smartphone support MIDI over Bluetooth (if not, the [CME WIDI](https://www.cme-pro.com/widi-premium-bluetooth-midi/) dongles can help with that).
 The former option requires that both PC and smartphone can transmit and receive MIDI data over USB.
 Most devices nowadays have that capability, although some smartphones might require a special USB adapter to make that work.
 The process will be the same as when hooking up a MIDI keyboard to your smartphone using a USB cable.
 - If both Pd and Koala are on the *same local network*, then they can be connected via [RTP MIDI](https://en.wikipedia.org/wiki/RTP-MIDI).
 This is an Apple protocol and thus readily supported on iOS and macOS devices, but is also available on other platforms using 3rd party software.
 E.g., for Android, RTP MIDI support is provided by Abraham Wisman's excellent [MIDI Hub](https://abrahamwisman.com/midihub) application which also supports MIDI BLE.
 For Linux, you can use [rtpmidid](https://github.com/davidmoreno/rtpmidid).
 For Windows, get Tobias Erichsen's [rtpMIDI](https://www.tobias-erichsen.de/software/rtpmidi.html).
 - If both Pd and Koala are running on the *same computer*, then in theory they can be connected using a MIDI loopback (readily available on Linux and Mac, and also on Windows using [3rd party software](https://www.tobias-erichsen.de/software/loopmidi.html)).
 However, you will have to make sure that Koala *only* receives Pd's second MIDI output and nothing else.
-This is problematic with the present Koala version (1.4081 at the time of this writing) which tries to read MIDI data from *all* input devices.
-On Linux, it is possible to work around this obstacle by setting up the connections with the [aj-snapshot](https://aj-snapshot.sourceforge.io/) program using the koala-alsa.xml snapshot file included in the distribution; please check the snapshot file for instructions.
-Unfortunately, I don't know of any such procedure for Mac and Windows.
+This is basically impossible with the present Koala version (1.4081 at the time of this writing) which tries to read MIDI data from *all* input devices.
+(But see *Bugs and Quirks* below for some workarounds.)

-**NOTE:** On Linux, the koala-alsa.xml snapshot file can also help you set up the required connections if Koala does not run on the same device.
-In that case just replace the "RtMidi Input Client" entry in the snapshot file by whatever ALSA MIDI client you use for the connection (usually some MIDI over USB, Bluetooth, or RTP client, see above).

 ### Koala MIDI Mapping